Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

 Figure 4.
 A function from a set of 4 points to a set of 3 points.
 The domain (set of inputs) and codomain (set of outputs) are delimited by dashed lines.
 </figure>

-The relevant database concept is a table with a primary key, which is precisely the constraint needed to turn a relation into a function, namely that a value is guaranteed to be unique across the whole table (if the table has multiple columns the corresponding function is a multivalued function).
+The relevant database concept is a table with a primary key, which is precisely the constraint needed to turn a relation into a function, namely that a value is guaranteed to only exist in one row (pair).

-The nice thing about functions is that they can be composed, if there are two functions $f$ and $g$ where the outputs of $f$ are contained in the inputs of $g$ then they can be combined into a new relation $g \circ f$ which maps $x$ to $g(f(x))$.
+The nice thing about functions is that they can compose nicely.
+If there are two functions $f$ and $g$ where the outputs of $f$ are contained in the inputs of $g$ then they can be combined into a new relation $g \circ f$ which maps $x$ to $g(f(x))$.
 This new relation is also a function.

-To make this easier it is common to keep track of the possible inputs and outputs of each function.
+To make function composition easier it is common to keep track of the possible inputs and outputs of each function.
 If $X$ is the set of inputs of a function and its outputs are in $Y$ then this is denoted $f: X \to Y$.
 This ensures that two functions $f: X \to Y$ and $g:Y \to Z$ always combine into a function $g \circ f: X \to Z$.

 This also relates to the notion of foreign keys, which ensure that a value exists in the primary key of some other table.
-This has the same effect as restricting the range of possible outputs of a function.
+This has the same effect as specifying the range of possible outputs of a function.

-Functions aren't the only type of relation that can be composed, in fact all types of relations can be composed, but doing so won't usually result in a relation of the same type.
-This more general operation is a well known concept in relational databases.
+However just because functions compose nicely doesn't mean they are the only type of relation that can be composed, in fact all types of relations can be composed, it's just that doing so doesn't usually result in a relation of the same type.
+This more general operation is in fact a well known concept in relational databases.

 ## Joins